Passeriformes / Muscicapidae / Larvivora

 Distribution & Habitat

-The nominate race breeds from eastern Afghanistan to the eastern Himalayas.
-The race wickhami breeds in the Chin Hills of western Myanmar and is non-migratory.
-Winter range includes the hill forests of southern India, the Western Ghats, and Sri Lanka.
-During migration, individuals pass through peninsular India as passage migrants.
-At Point Calimere, they are regularly trapped during October and November on return migration from Sri Lanka.
+Breeds from Eastern Afghanistan to the eastern Himalayas (Nepal, India, Myanmar, Bangladesh).
+The subspecies wickhami breeds in the Chin Hills of western Myanmar and is non-migratory.
+Migratory populations winter in the hill forests of the Western Ghats in southern India and Sri Lanka.
+Passage migrants occur across peninsular India during migration.

 Behavior & Ecology